bear96/SDBot-DesktopApp/README.md

 <img src="./images/runanyway.png" alt="Windows Defender Run Anyway" height=300px>

-### Turn off your antivirus
-Step 1: **Look for the antivirus icon:** Typically, you can find the antivirus icon in the system tray (bottom right corner of your screen on Windows computers).
-It might look like a shield or another recognizable symbol.

-Step 2: **Right-click on the antivirus icon:** This should bring up a menu with various options.
-Look for an option like "Disable," "Turn off," or "Pause protection."
-It may also be under a submenu like "Protection" or "Real-time scanning."

-Step 3: **Select the appropriate option:** Click on the option that allows you to disable the antivirus protection.

-Step 4: **Re-enable the antivirus:** Once running "SD Bot.exe" is done, repeat the process but select the option to enable or turn on protection.

 ### Exclude SD Bot.exe from your antivirus
 To exclude a single .exe file from being scanned by your antivirus software, follow these general steps.
 Keep in mind that the exact process may vary depending on the antivirus program you're using: